-The Vector Biology Boot Camp is an annual event offered by the Northeast Regional Center for Excellence in Vector-Borne Diseases and the Louis Calder Center of Fordham University, providing hands-on learning opportunities in vector surveillance program operations.
+The Vector Biology Boot Camp is offered by the Northeast Regional Center for Excellence in Vector-Borne Diseases to provide hands-on learning opportunities in vector surveillance program operations.

 The program is designed for vector-borne disease professionals working in the Northeast, covering tick and mosquito species of medical importance to this region.
 Ideal program applicants include professionals whose job duties specifically involve vector surveillance and/or control.

 We are happy to announce that the in-person Vector Biology Boot Camp is back!
 We will be hosting this 3-day hands-on training event in partnership with the Pennsylvania State University Cooperative Extension in May 2023.

 - When: Tuesday May 16 to Thursday May 18, 2023

 - Where: Penn Stater Hotel and Conference Center, 215 Innovation Blvd., State College, PA 16803